-The Planning Application includes a Mobility Management Plan/Travel Plan prepared by Roughan O'Donovan.
+A Mobility Management Plan/Travel Plan prepared by Roughan O'Donovan is appended to the EIAR.
 The proposed development is located within 400 m of the Salthill & Monkstown DART Station, in addition to c.
 200m of bus stops on Monkstown Road.
 The proposed development encourages more sustainable modes of transport.
 The majority of the residential units are BTR units, the strong central management regime operated by the Applicant will ensure that mobility management measures can be successfully implemented.